isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_queue_flush"></a>tx_queue_flush

-Vaciar los mensajes de la cola de mensajes
+Vacía los mensajes de la cola de mensajes.

 ### <a name="prototype"></a>Prototipo